 According to the Hindu calendar, Chhath falls on the sixth day of the month of Kartik known as Kartik Shukla Shashti.
-In 2019, Chhath Puja celebrations will be observed from 31st October to 3rd November.
+In 2021, Chhath Puja celebrations will be celebrated on 10th November.

 Chhath Puja is an ancient Hindu Vedic festival in which Lord Surya (Sun) is worshipped; as per popular beliefs, worshipping the Sun god has spiritual and health benefits.

 It is believed that Rama and Sita observed Chhath after returning from their exile on Kartik Shukla Shashti which indicates that the holy tradition of worshipping the Sun is as old as the Hindu religion.
 People from the Indian subcontinent and Terai region of Nepal, celebrate this festival as an occasion to honour Mother Nature by holding a 2-day long fast and worshipping the Sun.

 Chhath Puja Celebrations across India